National Inquiry into Missing and Murdered Indigenous Women and Girls

 The Government of Canada launched a national inquiry into missing and murdered Indigenous women and girls, independent from the federal government.

-To learn more about the inquiry, or find out how to participate in or work for the inquiry, please visit the inquiry's website.
+To learn more about the inquiry, please visit the inquiry's website.

 This website deals with topics which may negatively impact the reader due to its subject matter.
 The Government of Canada recognizes the need for safety measures to minimize the risks associated with traumatic subject matter.
 For immediate emotional assistance, call 1-844-413-6649.
-This is a national, toll-free crisis call line has been set up to provide support for anyone who requires emotional assistance.
-This line is available free of charge, 24 hours a day, 7 days a week.
-Please call 1-844-413-6649 if you or someone you know has been impacted and would like support due to the content on this website.
+This is a national, toll-free 24/7 crisis call line providing support for anyone who requires emotional assistance related to missing and murdered Indigenous women and girls.
+You can also access long-term health support services such as mental health counselling, community-based emotional support and cultural services and some travel costs to see Elders and traditional healers.